-The following new and amended standards, which may be relevant to the Company, have been issued by the International Accounting Standards Board (IASB), but have yet to be endorsed by the FSC:
+The following new and amended standards, which may be relevant to the Group, have been issued by the International Accounting Standards Board (IASB), but have yet to be endorsed by the FSC:

-Standards or Interpretations Content of amendment Effective date per IASB Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" The amendments aim to promote consistency January 1, 2023 as in applying the requirements by helping companies determine whether, in the statement of balance sheet, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) The amendments include clarifying the classification requirements for debt a company might settle by converting it into equity.
+Standards or Interpretations Content of amendment Effective date per IASB Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of balance sheet, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
+The amendments include clarifying the classification requirements for debt a company might settle by converting it into equity.

-The Company is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its financial position and financial performance.
-The results thereof will be disclosed when the Company completes its evaluation.
+The Group is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its consolidated financial position and consolidated financial performance.
+The results thereof will be disclosed when the Group completes its evaluation.

-The Company does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its financial statements:
+The Group does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its consolidated financial statements: